VisitData-org/ca_visit_tracking/README.md

    to the git repository.
 2. Set up a Python virtualenv, as specified below.
 3. Run the server, as specified below.
+4. Use Chrome or Firefox as your browser - it is reported that Safari reports a CORS error in development.

 ## Set up a Python environment
 To set up a virtual env: